 “Research has confirmed that adding EPA and DHA to the diet of pregnant women has a positive effect on the visual and cognitive development of the baby.
 Studies have also shown that higher consumption of omega-3 may reduce the risk of allergies in infants.

 “Omega-3 fatty acids have positive effects on the pregnancy itself.
-Increased intake of EPA and DHA has been shown to prevent pre-term labour and delivery, lower the risk of preeclampsia, and may increase birth weight.
+Increased intake of EPA and DHA has been shown to prevent preterm labor and delivery, lower the risk of preeclampsia, and may increase birth weight.
 Omega-3 deficiency also increases the mother’s risk of depression.
-This may explain why postpartum mood disorders may become worse and begin earlier with subsequent pregnancies.”
+This may explain why postpartum mood disorders and postnatal depression may become worse and begin earlier with subsequent pregnancies.”

 A 2003 study published in the journal Pediatrics showed that mothers who supplemented daily with 2,500mg of omega-3 during pregnancy had children who scored higher on IQ tests at four years of age than other kids.
 (42)